code2344/reactor/README.md

 Helios is a control system for a RBMK style reactor.
 It can be run as a standalone simulation, or as a server, and I'm making a model

 ## Install
+[ PIPX INSTALL IS STILL ENTIRELY BROKEN, GIT CLONE THE REOP AND RUN PIPX INSTALL . ]
 ```bash
 pipx install helios-core
 ```